 In tandem with the recently announced news that Pacific Rim is going to get a sequel that is set for an April 2017 release date.
 I decided to revisit the picture and make a few quick observations.
 The first is how it ranks within director Guillermo del Toro’s oeuvre.
 I tend to separate his native language pictures and his Hollywood ones.
 Pacific Rim, judged against the latter mentioned marks his most ambitious film to date, but not necessarily his best.
-That honor goes to Hellboy II: The Golden Army, which feels like del Toro’s entire thesis on why he loves monsters, filtered through the title character.
+That honour goes to Hellboy II: The Golden Army, which feels like del Toro’s entire thesis on why he loves monsters, filtered through the title character.
 Pacific Rim is a homage to the films that the director had grown up with, known as “Kaiju” films.
 They had begun with Ishirō Honda`s Godzilla (1954) and continued with various movies that pitted the King of Monsters against many other creatures.
 But to just see the film as pure homage is selling it short.
-Del Toro’s world building is impeccable; the devil is truly in the details.
-Whether it is how the monsters in the world are thought of, observed or perceived.
+Del Toro’s world building is impeccable; the devil is truly in the details, whether it’s how the monsters in the world are thought of, observed or perceived.

-Additionally, he is is going for a very simple message that has some thematic resonance and informs the robots (known in the picture as Jaegers) Mankind as a whole must overcome its follies if it is to survive and learn to trust one another to succeed in this regard.
-The Jaegers in the film are piloted by two people who share a neuro connection with one another and in this regard plays to those aforementioned points.
-Their designs that come from human hands conceptualising and painting them make them feel very distinctive.
-It is a usual problem in giant robot movies that Del Torro easily overcomes by also never letting the audience forget that humans are piloting them.
-It results in the action sequences having a heightened sense of intensity.
+Additionally, he is going for a very simple message that has some thematic resonance and informs the robots (known in the picture as Jaegers).
+Humanity as a whole must overcome its follies if it is to survive and learn to trust one another to succeed.
+The Jaegers in the film are piloted by two people who share a neuro connection with one another and in this regard plays to those above points.
+Their designs come from human hands who conceptualise, paint and making them feel very distinctive.
+It’s a usual problem in giant robot movies that Del Torro easily overcomes by also never letting the audience forget that humans are piloting them.
+Consequently, the action sequences have a heightened sense of intensity.
 There is a lot more to engage with within Pacific Rim, but for now, if you have not seen it, I recommend you do.
-It is a great contemporary paradigm of spectacle cinema from a director`s whose passion and love for film is evident in every frame.
+It’s a great contemporary paradigm of spectacle cinema from a director whose passion and love for film is evident in every frame.